 If it is a concern to you, then we are here to talk about it.
 Student issues that are commonly addressed include anxiety, depression, alcohol and/or drug use, relationship issues, family issues and stress management.
-We also provide crisis intervention services, skill development for issues relating to academic concerns, and referrals to community resources.
-The Counseling Center does NOT provide medication management.
+Counseling is a safe, confidential place to talk about things that might be hard to talk to others about.
+We’re here to support you.

 If you feel uncertain about whether counseling is for you, we hope you will make an appointment for an introductory meeting and discuss your reservations with a counselor.
 There is no obligation to continue if you do start.
 During the initial meeting, you and the counselor will discuss what you are hoping for, in terms of treatment and what the counselor thinks is needed.
-Often concerns can be addressed in short-term counseling; however, the length of your particular counseling will depend on many factors.
-You will always have the option to discontinue services, even if the counselor recommends more sessions.
-And, if you decide you would like more sessions than the center can offer, we will help you to find a resource in the community.
+If you need resources outside of what the Counseling Center offers, we will help you find a resource in the community.

 The Counseling Center adheres to the American College Association (ACA) Professional Code of Ethics.
 Counseling files are not a part of the college records, and others cannot access them without a student’s written permission.